LakeYang0818/VPINN/README.md

 `tf.Tensors`, allowing for them to be passed to a neural net.
 The `DataSet` can return only the coordinates of a particular axis via `DataSet.axis()`, as well as the shorthands `DataSet.x` and `DataSet.y` for convenience.
 `DataSet.dim` and `DataSet.size` returns the dimensions of the coordinates and the size of the data set respectively.

+### Running tests

+The code is unit-tested to ensure correct functionality.
+It is highly recommended that you test any changes or additions you make to the package.
+To run tests, navigate to the folder containing the `main.py` file, enter your virtual environment, and execute `python -m pytest -v Tests/`.
+This will run *all* tests in the `Tests` folder.
+To run individual tests, simply specify the file you wish to run.